Sam Kerr: Sky Blue FC, 2015–2017

-In 2015, Kerr joined Matildas teammate Caitlin Foord at Sky Blue FC following their participation at the FIFA Women's World Cup in Canada.
+In 2015, Kerr joined Matildas teammate Caitlin Foord at Sky Blue FC following their participation at the FIFA World Cup in Canada.
 Kerr's six goals in her nine appearances ranked first on the team.

 During the 2016 season, Kerr made nine appearances for Sky Blue after being away with the national team in preparation for the 2016 Rio Olympics.
 She scored five goals during the regular season.
-Kerr was named NWSL Player of the week for Week 18 after scoring two goals: an 80th-minute equaliser against the Orlando Pride and a game-winning goal against the Pride a few days later.
+Kerr was named NWSL Player of the week for Week 18 after scoring two goals: an 80th-minute equalizer against the Orlando Pride and a game-winning goal against the Pride a few days later.

 In the 2017 season, Kerr set a new NWSL record when she scored 4 goals in a single game after being down 3–0 to Seattle Reign at halftime.
 Sky Blue eventually won the match 5–4.
 At the age of 23, Kerr sat atop the all-time NWSL goalscoring table.
 Kerr won the NWSL Golden Boot and MVP award after finishing the 2017 season with a record-breaking 17 goals.